VicenteYanez/GFA/README.md

 # Install

-All the dependences necessary for run GFA are already contained in gfa via virtualenv or optionally installable with pip.
+All the dependences necessary for run GFA are installable via pip.
+Also, the use of virtualev is recommended.

 ```
 sudo pip3 install virtualenv (if you don't have it installed)